 Holiday Survival Guide

+We need a survival guide!
 During the holiday season it seems everywhere we turn there are tempting foods and drinks—from treats at office parties to our own traditional family favorites.
 When you add in a busy schedule filled with shopping and get-togethers, you could have a recipe for disaster as far as your scale is concerned.

 By following the tips in this holiday survival guide, you really can get through the holidays without gaining weight.
 It will take some effort, but you will thank yourself a thousand times when January 1st rolls around and you have no regrets!